Are your homemade pickles too sour or vinegary? Here’s how to prevent and fix over-fermented pickles!

-While everyone develops their own methods of fixing sour pickles, there are a few that the majority of people agree on.
+While everyone develops their methods of fixing sour pickles, there are a few that most people agree on.

-Soaking the pickles in water will help dilute the flavor concentration without having to remake the batch.
+Soak fermented pickles in water to help dilute the flavor concentration.

-Start by dumping out the liquid the pickles are currently in and replacing it with fresh water.
-You only need to let your pickles soak for about 10 to 30 minutes depending on how sour they are.
-Taste the pickles every ten minutes to make sure they do not get too diluted.
+Start by dumping out the pickles' liquid and replacing it with fresh water.
+You only need to let your pickles soak for about 10 to 30 minutes, depending on how sour they are.
+Taste the pickles every ten minutes to ensure they do not get too diluted.

-If the pickles sit in the water for too long they could lose all of their flavor.
+If the pickles sit in the water for too long, they could lose all of their flavors.

 Do not do this with every jar of pickles at the same time.
 For now, start with one jar and open the others one by one as you need them.
-This will prevent the pickles from getting a soggy texture.
+This will prevent the pickles from turning soggy.